KobeBergmans/Thesis_SPMV/README.md

 Finally, there are also the state of the art methods which are taken from research.
 These methods are stored in the [SOA_Implementations](SOA_Implementations/) folder and contain the following methods:
 * [Row distributed block CO-H](SOA_Implementations/BlockCOH.hpp) [1]: Parallelization which statically splits up nonzeros amongst threads.
 The respective block row per thread is split up into blocks which are ordered in hilbert order.
 * [Compressed sparse blocks](SOA_Implementations/CSB.hpp) [2]: Parallelization which uses openMP tasking.
 The matrix is split up completely in hypersparse blocks.
 The resulting block rows are considered as tasks.
 If a block row consists of too many nonzeros this block row is split up into multiple tasks.
 Furthermore, if there are any dense blocks, these blocks are considered as individual tasks, and they can be split up if they contain too many nonzeros.
-Based on: A. Buluç, J. T. Fineman, M. Frigo, J. R. Gilbert, and C. E. Leiserson.
-Parallel sparse matrix-vector and matrix-transpose-vector multiplication using compressed sparse blocks.
-In Proceedings of the Twenty-First Annual Symposium on Parallelism in Algorithms and Architectures, SPAA ’09, pages 233–244, New York, NY, USA, 2009.
-Association for Computing Machinery.
 * [Merge-based CRS](SOA_Implementations/CRS_Merge.hpp) [3]: Static parallelization of the CRS structure, which tries to obtain optimal load balancing.

 ## Prerequisites